 - It releases endorphins which are natural pain and stress fighters, give us a feeling of euphoria, and boosts our immune system.

 - You can burn calories (about 25 calories for every 15 minutes) if you touch in a way that stimulates feelings of arousal, similar to that foreplay.
+The best sex is about the build-up.

 - Helps to calm heart rate and blood pressure by slowing the pace of the nervous system.